 Generally, most children achieve daytime bladder control by the time they are four years old.
 They are expected to achieve night-time bladder control by the age of five to seven years.
 If the child continues bedwetting beyond the age of seven, it could be a sign of an underlying medical problem with the urinary bladder or spinal cord, and would require further tests.

 Signs of bedwetting:

-As a parent, you should be on the look-out for signs such as increased thirst, increased frequency of passing urine, urgency, straining (applying pressure to pass), dribbling of urine, weak urine stream, pain after passing urine, constipation or soiling of clothes due to stools (encopresis), etc.
+As a parent, you should be on the look-out for signs of bedwetting such as increased thirst, increased frequency of passing urine, urgency, straining (applying pressure to pass), dribbling of urine, weak urine stream, pain after passing urine, constipation or soiling of clothes due to stools (encopresis), etc.

 If your child shows such initial symptoms, you should immediately consult a paediatric nephrologist or a urologist to avoid any further complications.
-After consulting an expert, it would be helpful if you maintain a voiding diary (timing of daytime voids, volume of urine passed).
+After consulting an expert, it would be helpful if you maintain a voiding diary (timing of daytime voids, the volume of urine passed).
 Following this, a urine analysis should be done to check for urine infections or glucose in urine.
-An ultrasonography can be done after this, if the paediatric nephrologist/urologist recommends it.
+An ultrasonography can be done after this if the paediatric nephrologist/urologist recommends it.

 If your child doesn’t show any such symptoms, his bedwetting could be due to any of these causes:

 1. His bladder muscles may be developing more slowly than usual

 2. His bladder holds a smaller than normal amount of urine

 3. His body makes a lot of urine

 In most children, bedwetting usually goes away on its own as the child learns to control her bladder.
 However, if the problem persists, it can be distressing for the child and her parents.